Frequently Asked Questions

 Is there a dress code?

-All participants at SSUNS are required to wear full western business attire.
-We urge you to adhere to the dress code for all SSUNS events, such as the Opening/Closing ceremonies, committee sessions, public events, excluding the delegate social event and unless otherwise directed by your Dais.
+- All participants at SSUNS are required to wear full western business attire.
+We urge you to adhere to the dress code for all SSUNS events, such as the Opening/Closing ceremonies, committee sessions, public events, excluding the delegate social events and unless otherwise directed by your Dais.
 For the Delegate Gala, please use your discretion in dressing casually but appropriately.
-SSUNS staff reserves the right to remove delegates dressed inappropriately or offensively for the delegate social event.
+SSUNS staff reserves the right to remove delegates dressed inappropriately or offensively from the delegate social events.

 Can I bring my own laptop?

 - Yes!
 Although it’s not mandatory, it is recommended that you bring your own computer for research, to draft working papers, etc. outside of your committee sessions.
 Usage of laptops or portable electronic devices during sessions is subject to the individual discretion of Daises and it may be prohibited during selective or all committee sessions.
 There will be computers and printers available for conference-related uses, such as research, at our Delegate Resource Centre.